brianji/c-to-mips/README.md

 - operators.ml - Operator matching for lexer
 - parser.mly - C parser with OCamlyacc
 - pretty_print.ml - Format C code
+#### test
+Unit tests for project using OUnit:
+- input - directory of input files for testing
+  - arith.c - operators
+  - basic.c - function and globals
+  - call.c - function call
+  - dec.c - declaration
+  - ifelse - if-else statements
+- trees.ml - ASTs used in testing
+- test_parser.ml - Unit tests for lexing and parsing

 ### Compile
-Running make in the root directory will compile the utilities and generate executables, pretty_print and eval, in the root directory.
-Other compiled files will go into the build directory.
+Running `make` in the root directory will compile the utilities and generate executables, pretty_print and eval, in the root directory.
+Other generated files will be ignored by git.

+### Testing
+Running `make test` in the root directory will compile the utilities, tests, and then run the tests.

 ### Execute
 The utilities take input from stdin until EOF.